- Pediatric Heart

 Your liver transplant surgery will last between four and eight hours.
 Following surgery, you will likely be in the intensive-care unit (ICU) for about two days, and then spend another eight to ten days in a regular hospital room, so we can provide close follow-up care after surgery to help monitor your medications and ensure you heal properly.

-View our program outcomes on the SRTR website, as last reported in July 2017.
+View our program outcomes (PDF) on the SRTR website, as last reported in January 2019.

 To learn more about our liver transplant services, contact (352) 265-0754.